OCA/connector/connector/doc/guides/multiprocessing.rst

-When Odoo is launched with multiple processes using the option ``--workers``, the jobs workers are not independant processes, however, you have to launch them separately with the script ``openerp-connector-worker`` located in the connector module.
+When Odoo is launched with multiple processes using the option ``--workers``, the jobs workers are not independant processes, however, you have to launch them separately with the script ``odoo-connector-worker`` located in the connector module.

 It takes the same arguments and configuration file than the Odoo server.

 .. important:: The Python path must contain the path to the Odoo
-               server when ``openerp-connector-worker`` is launched.
+               server when ``odoo-connector-worker`` is launched.

 Example::

-    $ PYTHONPATH=/path/to/server connector/openerp-connector-worker --config /path/to/configfile \
+    $ PYTHONPATH=/path/to/server connector/odoo-connector-worker --config /path/to/configfile \
       --workers=2 --logfile=/path/to/logfile

 The 'Enqueue Jobs' scheduled action is useless when multiprocessing is used.

-.. note:: The ``openerp-connector-worker`` should not be launched
+.. note:: The ``odoo-connector-worker`` should not be launched
           alongside Odoo when the latter does not run in multiprocess mode, because the interprocess signaling would not be done.